coderschool-ta/cs-web-design-materials/assignment_1.md

 **Due:** Monday, April 23th at 10pm

-**Overview:** Build [Grab](https://www.grab.com/vn/en/) website landing page from scratch using only HTML and CSS.
+**Overview:** Build Grab [landing page](https://www.grab.com/vn/en/) from scratch using only HTML and CSS.
 The landing page does not have to be responsive because we will cover Responsive Web Design in week 2.
 This landing page is similar to the Spotify landing page that you did in Lab 1.

 ## User Stories
 The following user stories **must** be completed: